 Wed-Sat 24 hours; Sun 11am-1am; Mon-Tue 11am-midnight.
 Bin Ateeq, Al Khuwair (2447 8225).

-Step inside Dukanah Cafe and you’ll instantly feel as though you’ve stepped into an Omanis house from centuries ago.
+Step inside Dukanah Cafe and you’ll instantly feel as though you’re inside an Omanis house from centuries ago.
 A visit here will give you a proper experience of Omani food, and there are plenty of great tea and coffee options too.

 Daily 8am-11pm.
 Dukanah Cafe, Al Ghubrah South (9900 0204).